robin-cls/aviso/docs/index.rst

 Altimetry Downloader Aviso documentation
 ========================================

-This documentation covers the main public API of the ``altimetry_downloader_aviso`` package.
+This documentation covers the main public API of the ``altimetry-downloader-aviso`` package.
 The Altimetry Downloader Aviso is a tool to easily search and download altimetry products from the Aviso catalog.
 It provides both a Command Line Interface (CLI) and a Python Interface (API), offering these capabilities:

    - Metadata information: list products available and retrieve their metadata information
-   - Download data: apply filters to download files in their original NetCDF format, via `AVISO's Thredds Data Server <https://tds-odatis.aviso.altimetry.fr>`_ using HTTPS connexion.
+   - Download data: apply filters to download files in their original NetCDF format, via `AVISO's Thredds Data Server <https://tds-odatis.aviso.altimetry.fr>`_ using HTTPS connection.

 .. warning::